This my most popular blog post - I have slightly updated it for the beginning of 2020.

 Reporting and Transparency

-All shareholders have the right to all information.
-Benefits for owners like cars, computers, private travel on the company must be approved by all shareholders.
+All shareholders have the right to information in a startup business like ours.
+Benefits for owners like cars, computers, private travel on the company must be approved by the majority shareholders.
 Shareholders should get a monthly summary of working capital, sales, profits, new hires, firings, clients, strategic developments, and major successes or problems.

-All staff will get annually appraised with clear feedback about what is good and bad, what we expect from them, and will have the chance to fix things we are not happy with
+All staff will get regularly appraised with clear feedback about what is good and bad, what we expect from them, and will have the chance to fix things we are not happy with.
+Manager-Tools.com has fabulous and largely free resources on how to manage people properly.
+Staff need regular one on ones, even if only 15-30 minutes every week.

-Non competition We address our business opportunity through this company.
-No shareholder is allowed to engage in competitive activities to what we do.
+Non competition and conflicts of interest We address our business opportunity through this company.
+No shareholder is allowed to engage in competitive activities to what we do without giving the company first refusal.
+If you sense a conflict of interest- you want to give a contract to a company run by a friend of relative, let the other shareholders know.
+Transparency is important.

 New business areas